July 29, 2021

 Companies that specialize in human capital development, tracking, and optimization, such as HR tech companies, build AI-based tools for companies interested in data-driven HR strategies.
-Ultimately, companies are able to enhance their knowledge of the workforce by utilizing AI-based tools fueled by alternative data.
+Ultimately, companies are able to enhance their knowledge of the workforce by utilizing AI-based tools fueled by public web data.
 Let’s take a closer look at the data sources used to identify workforce trends.

 Job postings data also referred to as hiring data, helps companies analyze workforce trends by providing insights surrounding job postings information such as title, company, salary, and location.
 Additionally, job postings data such as employer information and interview information can be leveraged by investors, recruiters, and even lead generation tools.

 Company employee review data provides information surrounding a particular company’s reviews by current and former employees.
 Employee review data provides both investors and businesses with information surrounding the pros and cons of a particular company and other details rating a company’s culture, benefits, pay, and more.

 Employee data is publicly available data collected from business-related job sites surrounding individuals’ professional work experiences.
-While employee data has a variety of use cases, information such as an individual’s work history, skills, connections, and interests enhance recruiters’ and HR tech companies’ knowledge of the current workforce, prospective employees and can even be helpful in discovering new talent.
+While employee data has a variety of use cases, information such as an individual’s work history, connections, and interests enhance recruiters’ and HR tech companies’ knowledge of the current workforce, prospective employees and can even be helpful in discovering new talent.